LucianRadul/2IC80_HackingProject/README.md

 The purpose of this project was to deliver an analysis and reproduction of a number of non-trivial attack scenarios.
 For this, we chose to reproduce and illustrate the following three attacks: ARP Spoofing, DNS Spoofing, TCP Telnet Session Hijack with Reverse Shell using an automated GUI-based tool.

+The tool can be seen in action here:  https://www.youtube.com/watch?v=qx45-x5CwJI

 ## To Run
 To run the program use: